-Wisconsin GOP repeals governor’s statewide mask mandate
+Wisconsin governor issues new mask mandate after GOP repeal

 Evers has not said whether he will sign the bill.
 It would also prohibit the closure of churches during the pandemic and bar employers from requiring workers to get vaccinated for the disease.
 It also gives the Legislature control of how federal money for fighting the virus is spent.

-Evers had supported a previous, more limited, version of the bill.
+Evers had supported a previous, more limited version of the bill.

-Nearly 60 organizations are registered in opposition to the repeal of the mask mandate, including groups representing hospitals, doctors, nurses, EMTs, school administrators, businesses, children, Milwaukee schools, American Indian tribes, pharmacists, firefighters, local health departments, senior citizens, churches and dentists.